-While the nation seems to be winning the war against COVID-19 infections, it’s taking a toll on other parts of people’s lives, including their mental health.
-The very measures that have been protecting Australians and flattening the curve — social distancing, quarantine, self-isolation, staying at home — have increased anxiety, stress and loneliness in some people.
+The very measures that have been protecting Australians and flattening the curve — physical distancing, quarantine, self-isolation, staying at home — have increased anxiety, stress and loneliness in some people.

-States and territories are starting to wind back social distancing restrictions, which should bring people together and boost mental wellbeing.
+States and territories are starting to wind back physical-distancing restrictions, which should bring people together and boost mental wellbeing.
 But life isn’t back to normal yet.
 In the meantime, there's help at hand.

 Almost 30% of women, and 16% of men, reported 'loneliness' as a source of personal stress during April. —Australian Bureau of Statistics Household Impacts of COVID-19 Survey